getsolus/help-center-docs/docs/user/quick-start/boot-management.md

 # Kernels

-## Installing an a different kernel branch
+## Installing a different kernel branch

 By default, Solus utilizes our linux-current kernel.
 The separate kernel branches can be added by installing the `linux-lts` or `linux-current` packages.
 Note that each kernel has separate module packages, so if you use these kernel modules, you'll need to install the one related to the kernel you are adding.